WepinWallet/wepin-flutter-sdk/README.md

 - signned token <String>
   -You can log in with the loginWithExternalToken function using this.

+## Please inquire about the issuance of a private key by contacting wepin.contact@iotrust.kr

 ### loginWithExternalToken (Support from version 0.0.4-alpha)

 This method logs in to the Wepin with external token(e.g., idToken).